AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 ==========================      ==========
-VPC ID                          The Transit VPC ID where Transit GW was launched Connection Name                 A unique name to identify the connection to VGW BGP Local AS Number             The BGP AS number the Transit GW will use to exchange routes with VGW Primary Cloud Gateway           The Transit GW you created in Step 1 AWS VGW Account Name            The Aviatrix account that VGW is created with.
+VPC ID                          The Transit VPC ID where Transit GW was launched Connection Name                 A unique name to identify the connection to VGW Aviatrix Gateway BCP ASN             The BGP AS number the Transit GW will use to exchange routes with VGW Primary Aviatrix Gateway           The Transit GW you created in Step 1 AWS VGW Account Name            The Aviatrix account that VGW is created with.
 This account could be the same as the account used by Transit GW, or it could be by a different account
-VGW Region                      The AWS region where VGW is created VGW ID                          VGW that is created in the VGW Region in the AWS VGW Account Enable Edge Segmentation        Check this option to allow this connection to communicate with a Security Domain via `Connection Policy. <https://docs.aviatrix.com/HowTos/tgw_faq.html#what-is-a-connection-policy>`_ For more information, read `Edge Segmentation <https://docs.aviatrix.com/HowTos/tgw_faq.html#what-is-edge-segmentation>`_
+VGW Region                      The AWS region where VGW is created VGW ID                          VGW that is created in the VGW Region in the AWS VGW Account
 ==========================      ==========

 Note that the Aviatrix Transit GW can connect to a VGW that belongs to a different AWS account in a different region.